zthurman/fizzpy/README.md

 * [x] Make silly punchlist in the project Readme so that self can track progress
 * [x] Resolve all non-abandoned or non-asserted status known issues
 * [x] Analyze execution speed for all models
-* [ ] Learn how to utilize modularity in project, because adding a new model in the old structure was a hassle
+* [x] Learn how to utilize modularity in project again, because adding a new model in the old structure was a hassle
 * [ ] Figure out how to enable evaluating models with non-default parameters
 * [ ] Figure out how to do coupled models in anything remotely resembling an elegant way
 * [ ] Figure out how to introduce noise to both coupled and uncoupled models for study of stochastic and coherence resonance
-* [ ] Figure out how to OOP all this sh*t
+* [ ] Figure out how to OO all this sh*t
 * [ ] Add approximately a bajillion other models
 * [ ] Do it all in c++ and Fortran to learn those languages and see what kind of speed improvement might be gained
 * [ ] Write a paper outlining the project in its painful technical details and do a thorough speed analysis